yandex-cloud/docs/en/compute/concepts/network.md

 {% note info %}

 Only IPv4 addresses are currently supported.
+Yandex Compute Cloud VMs and DB hosts provide access to and from the internet via public IP addresses only.

 {% endnote %}